 The Insurance Information Institute (III) found that one in fifty homes files a claim for property damage caused by water or freezing each year.
 Since water is one of the biggest culprits in home damages, it’s important to understand your coverage.
 These categories are the general areas insurers consider when assessing problems in your home.
 However, if you have questions regarding your property, it’s important to discuss specific concerns with your insurance agent.

 The III and NFIP urge all homeowners to purchase flood insurance whether living in a high-risk flood zone or not.
 Homeowners can also minimize the risk of other water damage by inspecting plumbing, AC and heating units, and sprinkler systems on a regular basis.
+By carrying out regular checks in these areas at different intervals, it can ensure that everything is as it should be.
+But if you notice a problem, then it is important that you contact professionals like Tom Moffett Plumbing, (moffettplumbing.com), if you have a problem with your plumbing, for example.
+Then at least this can lower the chances of any further problems from occurring.
 Be vigilant and maintain your property to the best of your ability.
 That way, when an accident happens, you’re covered.